You're viewing Apigee Edge documentation.

 Before you begin

-- Work with the Apigee configuration team to complete the initial monetization setup, as described in Initial setup performed by the Apigee Edge configuration team.
+- Work with the Apigee configuration team to complete the initial monetization setup.
+See Initial setup with Apigee.

 Work with the Apigee Edge configuration team to complete the initial setup of monetization.
 Based on your input the configuration team will set up the following: